One-on-One Support Program

 - Administering medication of any kind

-In addition, campers must be able to:
+With support, campers must be able to:

 - Take trips on public and charter buses (as this is how Fun Rec organizes out-trips)